bleech/flynt-docs/content/tutorials/creating-component/adding-styles-scripts.md

     border-left: 5px solid #558c89
 ```

-Providing you have run `flynt start` in your terminal, Flynt will now compile `Components/BlockQuote/style.styl` into `dist/Components/BlockQuote/style.css`.
+Providing you have run `flynt start` in your terminal (from the flynt theme directory), Flynt will now compile `Components/BlockQuote/style.styl` into `dist/Components/BlockQuote/style.css`.

 ## Enqueuing your assets
-**There is one crucial step missing.** To load these styles into the front end, you must enqueue these styles using the `functions.php` file of your component.
+There is **one crucial step** missing.
+To load these styles into the front end, you must enqueue these styles using the `functions.php` file of your component.
 The [functions file](documentation/components/server-side-logic/) can be used for all of your custom server side logic that is specific to your component.

 First, create `functions.php` inside your BlockQuote component.
 Your theme folder should now look like this: